scaleapi/mcp-atlas/README.md

 - **MongoDB** - Restore `data_exports/mongo_dump_video_game_store-UNZIP-FIRST.zip` (486KB) using `mongorestore`
 - **Slack** - Import `data_exports/slack_mcp_eval_export_add100days.zip` (43KB) at your workspace's import page

-**See `data_exports/README.md` for detailed setup instructions for each service.** Without this sample data, these MCP servers will still function but may return empty results when evaluation tasks reference specific data.
+**See [`data_exports/README.md`](data_exports/README.md) for detailed setup instructions for each service.** Without this sample data, tasks that use these servers will return erroneous results because they cannot find the expected data.

 Note: Some services are paid and require billing setup.